Rainbow Lorikeet: Complete Species Guide to Behaviour, Diet, Habitat and Care

 What Is a Rainbow Lorikeet?

-T. m. moluccanusEastern and south-eastern Australia
+T. m. moluccanusEastern and south-eastern Australia, including Tasmania

-T. m. eyreiCentral Australia
+T. m. septentrionalisCape York Peninsula, north-eastern Australia

 Within Australia, T. m. moluccanus is the most commonly encountered and forms the basis of most descriptions of the species.